istio/istio.io/content/en/docs/examples/alb-nlb/index.md

 When you start using Istio in your IKS cluster, it is recommended that you use the [Istio Ingress Gateway](/docs/tasks/traffic-management/ingress/ingress-control/) instead of using Kubernetes Ingress resource.
-One of the main reasons to use Istio ingress gateway is the fact the ALB provided by IKS will not be able to communicate with the services inside the mesh when you enable Istio mutual TLS.
+One of the main reasons to use Istio ingress gateway is the fact the ALB provided by IKS will not be able to communicate directly with the services inside the mesh when you enable Istio mutual TLS.
 While you transition to having only Istio ingress gateway as your main entry point, you can continue to use the traditional Ingress for non-Istio services and the Istio ingress gateway for services that are part of the mesh.